Rights group urges Indonesia to abolish virginity testing in military

 The rights group said it was calling for the support of the International Committee on Military Medicine (ICMM), which will hold its world conference in Indonesia next week.
 The ICMM aims to foster collaboration between members of armed forces’ medical services.

-To justify the tests, military officers told female recruits the they were crucial to preserving "the dignity and the honour of the nation", HRW said.
+To justify the tests, military officers told female recruits the they were crucial to preserving "the dignity and the honor of the nation", HRW said.

 Officers who wish to marry require a letter of recommendation from their commanders, who only issue them upon confirmation that the fiancée has undergone a medical examination, including the "virginity test" at a military hospital.

-The tests have been recognised internationally as violations of the right to non-discrimination and the prohibition of "cruel, inhuman or degrading treatment" under international human rights treaties that Indonesia has ratified, HRW said.
+The tests have been recognized internationally as violations of the right to non-discrimination and the prohibition of "cruel, inhuman or degrading treatment" under international human rights treaties that Indonesia has ratified, HRW said.

-In February, Indonesian officials dropped a plan to require female students to pass virginity tests in order to graduate from high school and apologised after sparking a public outcry.
+In February, Indonesian officials dropped a plan to require female students to pass virginity tests in order to graduate from high school and apologized after sparking a public outcry.

 (Reporting By Astrid Zweynert; Editing by Tim Pearce)